 Raitt plans to address improvements that might be made in Canada's transportation safety and environmental regimes, the role of technological innovation in improving transportation services and infrastructure, and the safe movement of goods through communities.

 Improving the infrastructure of the trucking industry through national regulations could help to reduce accidents from driver fatigue, drug use, falsified log books and more.

-At Greg Monforton & Partners, we advocate for change that is in the best interest of truck accident victims, because we know too well the devastating effects these events can have on the lives of the survivors and their families.
+At Greg Monforton & Partners, our Windsor injury lawyers advocate for change that is in the best interest of truck accident victims, because we know too well the devastating effects these events can have on the lives of the survivors and their families.

 If you were hurt in a truck crash, or if you lost a loved one in a commercial vehicle accident, the lawyers at Greg Monforton & Partners are here to help.

 Fill out our online evaluation form or call (866) 320-4770 for a free review today.